tanishqbololu/Python-Youtube-Video-Download-Project/README.md

      After displaying the video information, the script will ask if you want to download the video.
      * If you choose "yes", it will download the video using the URL provided in the script.
      * If you choose "no", the download will be aborted.
-4. Code Explanation
+5. Code Explanation:
 The code is broken down into the following main sections:
     * Input Handling: The user is prompted to enter the YouTube video URL.
     * Information Extraction: Video details like title, views, duration, description, and ratings are fetched using the pytube library.
     * Download Handling: The user is asked whether they want to download the video.
 If they agree, the video is downloaded using yt-dlp.
-5. Customization
+6. Customization
 To download a different video, change the url variable inside the download block to the desired video's URL.
 You can also modify the ydl_opts to specify different download formats or settings.
 This script can be extended or modified to support additional features, such as downloading playlists or handling different formats.